2013 - Fellowship Integrative Medicine, Arizona Center for Integrative Medicine

 To provide safe opportunities and encouragement for walking in the community, Dr. Dyer organized and facilitates Walking Classes at the Wildcat Ranch.
 The walking classes are a joint venture through Columbia College Community Education and the Sonora High School Wildcat Ranch in Spring and Fall 2016 on the cross country course.
 A session for Summer Morning Movers met early during the summer months and included runners from the cross country team.
 Walking with the Wildflowers was held at the Westside Railtrail in the Spring 2017 while the Fall 2017 Autumn Movers: Outdoor Walking Class was held at the Sonora High School Wildcat Ranch.
 The Spring 2018 walking class, Walk in the Spring: Outdoor Walking Class, was held at the Westside Railtrail (Mon) and the Westside Property (Weds) in Tuolumne, CA. The Fall 2018 and Spring 2019 Walking classes were held at Dragoon Gulch near downtown Sonora.
 The Fall 2019 walking class was held at the Sonora High School Wildcat Ranch.
 For Spring 2020 I took a break from the walking classes, which in hindsight with the Covid-19 outbreak ended up being fortunate.
 I am looking into holding the Fall walking class again in 2020 once schools are open again.

 The walking class was inspired by the former Surgeon General's 2015 Call to Action to promote walking and walkable communities.
 In 2016 our walkers and runners logged over 560 hours, with 70 hours as summer and fall running hours.
-Our dedicated group of walkers, who for the first time included several dogs, logged over 100 people walking hours and nearly 20 dog walking hours in 2017.
+Our dedicated group of Spring walkers, who for the first time included several dogs, logged over 100 people walking hours and nearly 20 dog walking hours in 2017.
 Participants in the autumn class logged over 175 hours with our first-time virtual participants logging at least 80 hours.
 Another 80 walkers and 20 runners showing up for the first Run/Walk after Turkey Day.
 Our Spring walkers logged over 100 hours between the two Westside trails in Tuolumne.
 In Fall 2019 our walkers logged over 135 hours and we hosted the third Run/Walk after Turkey Day.

 - Selected Presentations and Publications by Dr. Kirsti A. Dyer